organicmaps/organicmaps/api/android/README.md

 * Show one or more points on offline map of [MapsWithMe Application][linkMwm]
 * Come back to the client application after selecting specific point on the map, by sending [PendingIntent][linkPIntent] with point data when user asks for more information by pressing "More Info" button in MapsWithMe Application
-* Map screen brending : your application's icon and name (or custom title) will be placed at the top.
+* Map screen branding : your application's icon and name (or custom title) will be placed at the top.

-Thus, you can provide **two way communication between your appication and MapsWithMe**, using MapsWithMe to show points of interest (POI) and providing more information in your app.
+Thus, you can provide **two way communication between your application and MapsWithMe**, using MapsWithMe to show points of interest (POI) and providing more information in your app.

 Please refer to [sample application][linkSampleSource] for demo.